systemlibrary/systemlibrary-common-framework/source/systemlibrary.common.framework/Install.md

 		"systemLibraryCommonFramework": {
 			"license": "",	// Send email to support@systemlibrary.com
-			"debug": false, // Enable framework debugging information
+			"debug": false, // Enable framework debugging information "frameworkEncKey": null, // Set the global enc key in your pipeline if you cant use file, cli or env path in the pipeline "log": {

-			"log": {
 			  "level": "Warning",
 			  "fullFilePath": "%HomeDrive%/Logs/Dump.log",